youve/schedule/README.md

 ## Plans

 Right now, you can only edit the files with a text editor, but I'm planning to let you edit at least the `main` file from within the program itself.
-Unfortunately, there's a bug in the way parsedatetime handles day of the year, and it's not useful to me if I can't add a task in natural language like "go the library at 4pm on the 333rd."
+Unfortunately, there's a bug in the way parsedatetime handles day of the year; it always outputs the current day of the year instead of the target day of the year.
+Day of the year is more salient to me than day of the month so I want to use that format preferentially in `main` even though it can understand YYYY-MM-DD format too.